drupol/libraries_cdn/README.md

 - download: array, options to download a local copy of the library
   - versions: array, version to download on any CDN when available.
   - plugins: array, keys are CDN plugin ids.
 Values are versions to download when available.
 The special keyword: 'latest' can be used to download the latest version available.
+- request: array, this array will be the configuration that will be passed to the request function.
+See drupal_http_request() for a list of key values.

-You can include a library variant select in your module, here's an example:
+To include a library variant selection in your module, here's an example of code that you can use:

 ´´´
   $library = libraries_detect('openlayers3');